benjbuch/octo_waffle/README.md

 ### Getting Started

-The following introductions are intended to give you some ‘background’ of R. You do not need to understand every line of code or recall everything from the text; some things might seem puzzling right now, but this will soon disappear.
+The following introductions are intended to give you some ‘background’ of R. So, you do not need to understand every line of code or recall everything from the lessons.
+Certainly, some things might seem puzzling right now, but this will soon disappear.

-At the end of each part, you will find some questions for self-study.
+At the end of each introduction, you will find some questions for self-study.

-[Introductory Part 1](part_01-basic_interactions.md) will explore how to interact with R.
+[Introductory Part 1](part_01-basic_interactions.md) will explore how to interact with R. _(Recommended.)_

-[Introductory Part 2](part_02-data_structures.md) will introduce some common data types in R.
+[Introductory Part 2](part_02-data_structures.md) will introduce some common data types in R. _(Recommended.)_

+[Introductory Part 3](part_03-working_with_strings.md) will explore how to work with text in R. _(Optional.)_

+You may wish to consult the [answer key](answer_key) on certain problems.

 ## Syllabus

-1.
+_(To be announced.)_

 ## Acknowledgements